thnbao22/Demo-WorkshopAWS-Using-Terraform/README.md

 - So I have completely done coding infrastructure for the architecture in the workshop.
 - I will soon complete the demo of this project.

+- Before deploying infrastructure, you need to access to your AWS account and create an access/secret key